WheteThunger/SpawnModularCar/README.md

 - `CanFetchWhileOccupied` (`true` or `false`) -- Whether to allow players to fetch their car while it's occupied.
 Detects players in seating and flatbed modules.- `CanFetchWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to fetch their car while they are buildilng blocked.
 - `CanSpawnWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to spawn a car while they are building blocked.
 - `Cooldowns` -- Various cooldowns for balancing.
 These were primarily implemented to prevent spamming, so they are not tracked across plugin reloads or server restarts, so setting them very high (e.g., hours or days) may not always work as intended.
-- `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the player inventory when the player uses `/mycar destroy`, `/mycar fix` or `/mycar load`.
+- `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the player inventory when the player uses `/mycar destroy` or `/mycar load`.
 This only applies if the car has a lock and the player has keys that fit that lock.
 Other keys, or matching keys in other locations will not be affected.
 I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since it spawns extra keys which may otherwise clutter the inventory.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `/mycar fix` or `/mycar load`.